Health Services Policies and Requirements

 directly with the faculty member involved.

-Health Services staff members do not issue class excuses per se.
+Health Services staff members can issue excuses for missing

 Valid Medical and Religious Exemptions